What is whole food eating?

-A bag of potato chips would be considered a highly processed food.
-The final product contains very little, if any, benefits of the whole food (potatoes).
+A bag of potato chips is a common example of highly processed food.
+The final product contains very little, if any, benefits of the whole food (potatoes) it is made from.

 Highly processed foods also include sugary drinks, cookies, some crackers, breakfast cereals, frozen dinners, and lunch meats.

 The additives and methods used to make highly processed foods taste good are generally considered unhealthy.